solariumphp/solarium/docs/getting-started.md

 ### Requirements

 For installing Solarium a minimal PHP version 8.0 is required.
-It's highly recommended to always use an [actively supported version](https://www.php.net/supported-versions.php) in production.
+It's highly recommended to always use an [actively supported PHP version](https://www.php.net/supported-versions.php) in production.

 There is no Solr version requirement.
-But it's highly recommended that you use at least 7.7.
-All older versions are EOL.
+But Solarium development is only actively tested against Solr 7.7 and higher.
+It's highly recommended to always use an [actively supported Solr version](https://solr.apache.org/downloads.html#about-versions-and-support).

 ### Getting Solarium